 Healthy body – healthy mind

 Some people keep coming back to the College for the food alone!
-Our team of in-house chefs (with support from yourselves) prepare delicious vegetarian, organic and locally-sourced food at every mealtime.
+Our team of in-house chefs (with support from yourselves) prepares delicious vegetarian, organic and locally-sourced food at every meal time.
 The standard of food is so good that our regular cooking courses sell-out very quickly in advance.

 Also nurturing a healthy body and mind, we have a purpose-made room for meditation and quiet reflection where you can choose to start the day with a facilitated mediation session before breakfast.
 (I don’t like the implication that gardening or cooking can’t be a quiet pursuit but am I splitting hairs!?)